chloemwillis/Tools-for-Analyzing-Linguistic-Keyness/README.md

 Some of the code in this repository draws on the [NSFW Detection Machine Learning Model](https://github.com/GantMan/nsfw_model) and [Tweetbotornot](https://github.com/mkearney/tweetbotornot).
 You will need to install these tools from their respective GitHub repositories to classify images ([NSFW Detection Machine Learning Model](https://github.com/GantMan/nsfw_model)) and to classify users as bots ([Tweetbotornot](https://github.com/mkearney/tweetbotornot)).

+Our codebase also makes use of <code>twarc2</code>.
+[Twarc2](https://twarc-project.readthedocs.io/en/latest/twarc2_en_us/#configure) is a Python library for archiving Twitter JSON data.
+You don't need to manually configure <code>twarc2</code> with your API access credentials to use our codebase (assuming you follow the procedure outlined below), but you will need to if you want to use the full range of what <code>twarc2</code> has to offer.
+Assuming you already have Python 3 installed (if not, click [here](https://www.python.org/downloads/)), you can install <code>twarc2</code> from the terminal using [pip](https://pip.pypa.io/en/stable/installation/) install:

+<code>pip install --upgrade twarc</code>

+Mac users can also install <code>twarc</code> using [Homebrew](https://brew.sh/):

+<code>brew install twarc</code>

+Next you need to tell twarc what your API access credentials are and grant it access to to your App.
+Type <code>twarc2 configure</code> into the terminal and follow the prompts.
+First, it will ask for your Bearer Token.
+Then it will ask you `Add API keys and secrets for user mode authentication [y or n]?` -- type <code>y</code> into the terminal.
+Then enter your API Key and API Secret.
+Finally it will ask you whether you'd like to obtain your user keys by (1) generating access keys by visiting Twitter or (2) manually entering your access token and secret.
+Type <code>2</code> into the terminal and enter your Access Token and Access Token Secret.
+Now you're ready to use <code>twarc2</code> independent of this codebase.

 ## Procedure

 Assuming you want to construct two corpora (a study and a reference) for a comparative analysis (e.g. keyness or keywords analysis), we recommend you proceed through the following steps to create matching corpora.
 Depending on your use case or research question, you may want to tweak or skip the steps involving filtering Tweets based on some criteria.